pyvisa/pyvisa/docs/source/introduction/resources.rst

-.. _resources:
+.. _intro-resources:

 Resources
 =========

-.. include:: substitutions.sub
+.. include:: ../substitutions.sub

 A resource represents an instrument, e.g. a measurement device.
 There are multiple classes derived from resources representing the different available